hsnucnmc/winter-2022/nginx.md

 Dynamic Pages
 - The content depends on time, visitors, etc.
 - Complicated and slow.
-- Elements are functional and interactive.
+- Elements are functional.
-- Database is required.
+- Database is usually required.
-- Backend is writtern in PHP, Python, etc.
+- Backend is written in PHP, Python, etc.

 ::end::